Cravath’s London Office Moves to 100 Cheapside

 In addition, we handle a variety of public and non-public antitrust‑related governmental investigations domestically and around the world, including investigations related to transactions and allegations of price fixing, coordination in output, monopolization and industry‑wide conspiracy.

 Year after year, Cravath’s team is recognized at the top of the nation’s most highly regarded antitrust practices.
 Chambers USA distinguishes our attorneys for handling “cutting‑edge matters at the forefront of antitrust,” and has repeatedly named Cravath its “Antitrust Law Firm of the Year.”
-We also have been named Benchmark Litigation’s “Antitrust Firm of the Year” and honored numerous times as “Regional Firm of the Year – Americas” by Global Competition Review (“GCR”) and “Competition Practice Group of the Year” by Law360.
+We also have been honored numerous times as “Antitrust Firm of the Year” by Benchmark Litigation, “Regional Firm of the Year – Americas” by Global Competition Review (“GCR”) and “Competition Practice Group of the Year” by Law360.
 The Firm’s transactional and litigation matters are frequently recognized for their innovation and impact by Benchmark Litigation, GCR, and the Financial Times.
-In addition, we are consistently ranked as a top tier firm by leading industry publications including Benchmark Litigation, Chambers USA, GCR and The Legal 500 US.
+In addition, we are consistently ranked as a top‑tier firm by leading industry publications including Benchmark Litigation, Chambers USA, GCR and The Legal 500 US.

 Our team has earned repeated praise from clients, the market and the press, including:

-Our interdisciplinary antitrust team handles regulatory clearance for some of the world’s largest transactions, including in recent years advising on Anheuser‑Busch InBev’s $123 billion acquisition of SABMiller; British American Tobacco’s $97 billion merger with Reynolds American; Mylan’s $50 billion combination with Upjohn to form Viatris; and Afterpay’s $29 billion acquisition by Square.
+Our interdisciplinary antitrust team handles regulatory clearance for some of the world’s largest transactions, including advising on Anheuser‑Busch InBev’s $123 billion acquisition of SABMiller; British American Tobacco’s $97 billion merger with Reynolds American; Mylan’s $50 billion combination with Upjohn to form Viatris; and Cisco’s $28 billion acquisition of Splunk.
 We regularly interface with competition agencies in the United States and internationally, and we work closely with our clients to develop a deep understanding of their business.
 Our integrated approach positions us not only to provide the “answer,” but also to assist each client in finding the right and workable business solution.

 Complex antitrust litigation is a hallmark of Cravath’s practice, and we bring to bear courtroom excellence and government experience to deliver the most comprehensive, innovative and tactical antitrust advice to our clients around the world.
 We handle private antitrust litigation covering the entire spectrum, from managing class actions spread across the country to litigating individual actions in a single jurisdiction.
 Trained as generalists, our litigators see the broader picture and are able to navigate the intersection between antitrust law and other areas, including securities and intellectual property, to devise creative and holistic solutions.